-On April 22nd, organizations, communities and individuals join together to celebrate Earth Day and increase awareness of environmental issues.
+On April 22nd, organizations, communities and individuals join together to celebrate Earth Day and spread awareness for environmental issues.
 What started in 1970 as a protest for a sustainable and healthy environment is now celebrated across the globe each year.
 Taking part in Earth Day is a great way to demonstrate how much you care about the future of the planet.
 Whether you plant a tree or clean up around your neighborhood, this day serves as a reminder to get involved and keep the momentum going all year long.

 At Budget Dumpster, we support organizations nationwide with sustainable and environmentally-focused missions.
 We’re also dedicated to helping individuals do their part through smaller actions that make a big difference.
 Read on to learn about virtual events taking place this year, and find ideas to make your own contributions to better the planet.